signalarun/data-at-scale/README.md

    - Why?
       * Reading large volumens of data from a busy application can be risky.
    - Solves the problem of large reads by creating a copy of data exclusively for reads
+   - Reads are eventualy consistant due to delay in updation of query side datastore.
 ## Agreements used in Data applications
  - Data delivery contracts
  - Data sharing agreements